-My name is Markael Luterra (I go by Mark).
-Luterra Enterprises is a portfolio of my designs, ideas, and knowledge that I feel sufficiently confident in to offer to others.
+My name is Markael Luterra.
+This website is a portfolio of my designs, ideas, and knowledge, and writings.
 I don’t wish to convince you to buy anything you don’t need.
 Rather, I wish to offer solutions that have worked for employers, clients, and my own endeavors.
 Suggested improvements are welcome.

 I have never managed to fit conveniently into a category.
 As a child in rural southwest Minnesota, my passions cycled between gardening, biology, botany, astronomy, weather, natural history, music, conservation, engineering, and alternative energy.